 Understandably, fans of the games, especially Americans, are outraged by this decision.
 After all, if the scores were all correct to begin with, she would have earned the medal.
 Furthermore, the decision was overturned five whole days after the event, which seems rather extreme, especially considering the fact that there is another option.
 They could have decided to award both Chiles and the fourth-place finisher a bronze medal, and have them share the title.
 After all, this is not a foreign concept to the Olympics.
 In fact, athletes have shared medals many times either through results that were too close to call, or other mistakes made my judges.

-What makes matters worse in this case, is that Jordan Chiles outright earned the bronze medal with her score.
+Jordan Chiles outright earned the bronze medal with her score.
 In the past, athletes have been awarded medals even though they likely did not deserve them.
 The most famous instance of this was Russian figure skating duo Elena Berezhnaya and Anton Sikharulidze originally taking gold in 2002 despite Canadian duo Jamie Salé and David Pelletier objectively giving a better performance.
 After a French judge came out and said the Russians pressured her into awarding Gold to the Russian pair, the Olympic committee decided to award gold to both teams.
 Could they not do that again?